-The world doesn't want to hear... that marriage is only between a man and a woman... that life begins at conception... that the only one way to God is through Jesus... that the Bible is not just an opinion... that morality isn't open to your own private interpretation...

-These positions are hated now, and they will be in the future.
+It hates hearing there're just two genders... or marriage is only between a man and a woman... or life starts at conception... or the only way to God is through Jesus... or the Bible is not just another opinion... or morality isn't open to private interpretation...
+These positions are despised today, and will be more so in the future.
 They'll cause the death of God's servants.

-Imagine, the Antichrist is throwing a party.
-The world is tuned in.
-It's like Time Square on New Year's Eve.
+Now imagine, the Antichrist throwing a party.
+The world is tuned in, like Time Square on New Year's Eve.
 Everybody's glass is raised.
 It's time for a toast.

-When suddenly, the camera spins around and focuses on the corpses of the two dead witnesses...
+When suddenly the camera spins around and focuses on the corpses of the two dead witnesses...
 Verse 11, "Now after the three-and-a-half days the breath of life from God entered them, and they stood on their feet..."

-The witnesses come to life.
+The two witnesses come to life.
 Don't be shocked if Anderson Cooper swallows his microphone.

-The world is at the party, hoping to see the apple drop, but God warns them the hammer is about to fall.
+The world is at the party, hoping to see the apple drop, but instead God warns them His hammer is about to fall.